 Blog

-If you are thinking about pursuing an MBA, then chances are, you are weighing the degree’s return on investment (ROI).
+If you are thinking about pursuing an MBA, chances are you are weighing the degree’s return on investment (ROI).
 You are certainly not alone.
-In fact, the Bloomberg Businessweek survey that informs the publication’s business school rankings revealed that in 2022, 71% of the second-year student respondents at U.S. programs indicated that increased compensation was one of the five primary factors behind their decision to earn an MBA.
-Well, the news is good on that front.
-That same survey found that in 2023, graduates gained a median of $85,000 in their first post-MBA role, over what they had been earning before they entered business school.
-Getting an MBA also propels your salary higher than if you had merely a bachelor’s degree.
-A 2021 study conducted by data analytics company PayScale for Poets&Quants found that graduates of the leading 50 U.S. business schools are expected to earn a median total of $5.7 million in cash compensation after 35 years of post-graduate work—and this is exclusively in terms of salary, excluding bonuses, stock options, health care benefits, and other forms of remuneration.
-That amount represents a premium of $2.3 million over what individuals who have only an undergraduate degree will earn.
-Graduates of the MBA programs at Harvard, Stanford, Berkeley, Dartmouth, and the University of Virginia vault to the top with more than $8 million in earnings over that 35-year period, according to the study.
+An MBA will propel your salary higher than a mere bachelor’s degree.
+A 2021 study conducted by data analytics company PayScale for Poets&Quants found that graduates of the leading 50 U.S. business schools are expected to earn a median total of $5.7 million in cash compensation after 35 years of post-graduate work just in terms of salary (i.e., excluding bonuses, stock options, health care benefits, and other forms of remuneration), “a premium of $2.3 million over those with just an undergraduate degree.”
+Alumni of the MBA programs at Harvard, Stanford, Berkeley, Dartmouth, and the University of Virginia vault to the top with more than $8 million in earnings over that 35-year period, according to the study.
 Those kinds of numbers certainly make an MBA degree sound worthwhile!

 Prospective applicants considering the possible ROI of an MBA can calculate what they might expect via simple back-of-the-envelope math: adding the average salary of a school’s graduating students to the average signing bonus, and then dividing that total by the average student debt of those who borrowed.
-In 2023, to compare the ROIs of top MBA programs, U.S. News & World Report ranked 28 business schools at which graduates of the full-time MBA program average six-figure salaries within three months of graduation—and the findings might surprise you.
+In 2024, to compare the ROIs of MBA programs, U.S. News & World Report ranked 32 business schools whose full-time MBA program graduates average six-figure salaries within three months of graduation—and the findings might surprise you.
 What are generally considered the most competitive U.S. MBA programs did not even crack the top 25!
-Harvard landed at number 27 (no, that is not a typo!), while the number-one ranked program was the Zicklin School of Business at Baruch College—which is 49th in the U.S. News overall business school rankings.
-It tops the ROI list because its students reported an average salary and signing bonus total of $129,050 within three months of graduating, while the average debt was just $17,689.
-That equates to a salary-to-debt ratio of 7.3-to-1.
-Now compare that with the ROI at Harvard, where the average salary and signing bonus within three months of graduating is $198,180, but the average debt is $88,757.
-That puts the salary-to-debt ratio at 2.2-to-1.
+The number-one ranked program was Baruch College’s Zicklin School of Business in New York City, which is 53rd in the U.S. News overall business school ranking.
+Its students reported an average salary and signing bonus total of $133,655 within three months of graduating, while the average debt was just $16,544.
+That equates to a salary-to-debt ratio of 8.1-to-1.

 In addition to boosting your income, an MBA can fuel your career trajectory.
 Learning to work well in teams, solve complex problems, and strategically make decisions can translate into being an effective contributor—and hopefully, leader—in the workplace.
 Not only do you build technical skills over the course of your MBA studies, but you also gain soft skills in management and leadership that can help you navigate complicated challenges when dealing with people and projects.
 The professional development your MBA experience will provide will last throughout your entire career, well beyond your initial post-graduate role.

 An expanded network is another benefit of attending business school.
-You will meet fellow students in your classes, of course, but also via group work, volunteering, extracurriculars, study trips, and socializing.
+You will meet fellow students in your classes, of course, but also when doing group work, volunteering, participating in extracurriculars, going on study trips, and socializing.
 Given how global most MBA programs are these days—many have classes that are nearly 50% international—students are able to connect with classmates who come from all over the world, thereby expanding their global mind-set.
-In addition, business schools have vast alumni networks, and students can call upon these connections as needed throughout their career.
+In addition, business schools have vast alumni networks, and students can call on these connections as needed throughout their career.
 Long after graduation, you might be invited to interview at a company, and a quick search of your school’s alumni database will give you the names of fellow graduates who work there.
 Bingo—you have contacts who can help you!

 mbaMission Career Coach Elissa Harris offers her tips on overcoming networking nerves in this article